 Frank was born in London as the only child to American-born abstract painter Eleanore Lockspeiser and to an English father – a renowned musicologist and art critic.
 Because her parents were Jewish, Mary was evacuated from London to attend several boarding schools when Britain declared war on Germany in 1939.
 Prior to June 1940 when her home in London was bombed and all of her mother’s paintings were destroyed, Mary and her mother moved to the United States.
 She was seven years old.

 Living in Brooklyn, New York with her maternal grandparents, Mary studied dance with Martha Graham for several years from 1945-1950 and was admitted to the High School of Music and Art where she remained for one year.
 She transferred out and attended the Professional Children’s School.
 Here she met Swiss photographer Robert Frank.
 They married in 1950 and had two children early on.
-They will divorce in 1969.
+They divorced in 1969.

 Frank is largely self-taught and had very little formal, academic training.
 She did however study woodcarving and began making wood sculpture in the early 1950s.
-She also studied drawing with Max Beckmann at the Brooklyn Museum of Art School and studied briefly with Hans Hoffman in 1951 and 1954 at his private studio school, the Eighth Street School. in Greenwich Village.
+She also studied drawing with Max Beckmann at the Brooklyn Museum of Art School and studied briefly with Hans Hoffman in 1951 and 1954 at his private studio school, the Eighth Street School in Greenwich Village.

 In 1958, she exhibited her drawings in New York City.
 In 1969, she began working in clay.
 She first gained recognition as a sculptor of monumental “Earth Women,” which she made out of clay and embedded into a landscape.
 They were often displayed lying down with legs and arms wide.open.